strat-web3/avventura-v2/public/montpellier.md

 - Know more about famous characters of the time

 **Tone and Style:**
-- Adapted for an 8-year-old child
+- Adapted for an 8-year-old child (KEEP IT SIMPLE AND AGE-APPROPRIATE)
 - Scientifically accurate
 - Full of surprises and wonder
 - Vivid and immersive descriptions
+- AVOID complex adult topics like detailed weapon-making or violence

+**CRITICAL STORY GUIDELINES:**
-The user finds themselves immersed in the medieval Montpellier.
+- The user finds themselves immersed in the medieval Montpellier
+- Jean-Jean should be the primary companion and guide throughout the adventure

-Make sure we encounter monks in the adventure.
+- Make sure we encounter monks in the adventure

----
+- Keep content appropriate for children (avoid detailed weapon descriptions, violence, etc.)
+- Focus on daily life, simple crafts, food, markets, and friendly interactions
+- If visiting a blacksmith, focus on simple tools like horseshoes, nails, or farm implements rather than weapons